Caspar and Tazzie

 What on earth were you thinking when you dumped your two elderly Jack Russels on some random passersby?

 Did you think what you did was justified because the welfare couldn’t help you immediately?
 Even though they told you they were full and to give them a week to find a space?
 They were working on helping you.
 You could have tried other welfares.
 But you couldn’t wait.

 We understand that things happen, people fall on hard times, and it’s awful.

 But there’s a right way and a wrong way to do things and you, Robert, did not do things the right way.

 Do you know that, in the township, little unwanted dogs often get used as bait for fight training?
 Or for breeding?
-Or that many dogs are chained in a back yards, sleep in the rain, and eat dreadful food if any?
+Or that many dogs are chained in a back yards, sleep in the rain, and eat dreadful food, if any?
 Or that mange, flea and tick infestations, diseases, car accidents and dog attacks are everyday occurrences?
-We have to assume you don’t know these things, because surely you wouldn’t have done what you did.
+We have to assume you don’t know these things, because surely you wouldn’t have done what you did if you did know.

 What were you thinking when you left those men and your two dogs in a cloud of dust, the kennel in the back of your silver-blue 4×4 the only reminder of these faithful little dogs that had been part of your family’s lives for a decade?